 |Roxy Theatre in Katong.|

 |Roxy Laksa, somebody slap me!|

 The other original Katong laksa started a couple of years only after Marine Parade laksa.
 It was called Roxy Laksa as it was situated in Roxy Theatre across the street from Marine Parade Laksa.
 Mr Lim Kiok Seng opened it in 1952 and had a cart parked outside in the alley way on the left of the Theatre.
 He later moved inside after the theatre was renovated to the back at the canteen, and the Shaws who ran the theatre never charged him rent and just made him pay for the water!
 Something you money grabbing landlords can learn from and help the little guys.
+It was Janggut that taught Mr Lim how to make his version after they opened about the same time.
+Talk about helping each other.
 I remember slurping down some laksa every time I saw the Sound of Music, which I saw 8 times.
 Yes, I was in love with Julie Andrews growing up as there was nothing much to do in Katong in those days and you don't see many white women walking around Katong eating Kueh.

 |Roxy Square where the old Roxy theatre used to be.|